Review by Gary

 Upon entering Ripken Stadium, I was actually a little let down by the cookie-cutter look of the interior.
 There were some photos of Cal, his father and brother from their playing days adorning the walls behind the home plate concourse and Oriole orange painted all around the outfield (including the foul poles), but the stadium lacked any punch.
 I sat in a variety of seating areas during the course of the game as there were of plenty of seats available, despite the Ironbirds boast that “every home game has sold out consecutively since 2002”.
 While not every seat would be “filled” for today’s game, I was glad that my purchase contributed to the streak’s continuance.
 After all, what’s a stadium named “Ripken” without a good streak.

-Sporting one of the coolest logos as of this writing (2017), the Ironbirds compete in High-A East and their stadium is visible on the western side of I-95, part of the Aberdeen Sports Complex, which includes several smaller fields for local youth sports leagues.
+Sporting one of the coolest logos as of this writing (2017), the Ironbirds compete in the South Atlantic League and their stadium is visible on the western side of I-95, part of the Aberdeen Sports Complex, which includes several smaller fields for local youth sports leagues.
 An adjacent hotel sits just behind the left field side of the stadium and looks somewhat like a certain warehouse adjacent to Camden Yards in Baltimore.

 What made my visit to Ripken Stadium truly memorable were the ushers.
 The first gentleman I met, upon telling him that I enjoyed seeing games all over the U.S., proudly exclaimed, “This stadium has some of the best ushers in the country.”
 I did not catch his name, but later I met Ali, who went out of her way to take me up to the 2nd level luxury suites to get some great photos and see local Baltimore sports memorabilia in glass cases.
 I think these mementos from the Ripken’s playing days as well as Negro League and Aberdeen history should be on display on the main level for ALL fans to see, but I was grateful that Ali took me up there on a personal tour.